 Did you ever wonder why you never see song lyrics quoted in books?
 The simple reason is a small legal matter known as copyright.
 Just as you don’t appreciate your writing plagiarized without permission for personal or commercial use, neither do music artists.
 Some writers think they can get away with incorporating lyrics into their novels without being caught.
 What harm could a couple of … Continue reading How Not To Make The Lyrics In Your Writing A Costly Experience

-It’s fifty-five years in the making, but I’ve done it.
-I’ve put out my fourth novel, and I have you to thank you for supporting my dream.
-I wanted to pursue writing in my teens but was discouraged by my English teacher in the ninth grade.
-English was my second language, and maybe he was right.
-But there’s also the possibility he wasn’t.
-Regardless, … Continue reading Thank You For Your Support
+Fifty-five years in the making, but I finally did it.
+I’ve published my fifth novel, and I have to thank you for supporting my dream.
+I wanted to pursue writing in my teens but was discouraged by family and teachers.
+Maybe they were right at the time, but there’s also the possibility they weren’t.
+Had I started honing my writing skills years ago, I might … Continue reading Thank You For Your Support

 I debated over this for some time, and being the overly careful person I am, I, of course, researched it to death.
 The following is what I found out.
 Generally, in Canada, all of your following creative, original work is automatically protected by copyright the moment you create it.
 It is worth noting that it never hurts to keep proof of your work.
 It … Continue reading Should You Copyright Your Work?

 Year One by Nora Roberts is far from the typical romances I’ve come to expect of the author I turn to de-stress after a long, trying day.
 Year One is a dark, post-apocalyptic world where more than half of the world’s population is decimated by a pandemic, governments are a thing of the past and dark and evil magick, which surfaces in much of the … Continue reading M.L.
 Lexi’s Good Reads (or Listening)